MissLiner/to-do-list/README.md

 BASIC FORMATTING:

+-fix add new fields not to cancel each other out -return select to previous value with cancel add new item button

 -lock width of screen so elements don't overlap
 -can't lock maxlength with textarea
 -populate newTaskForm dropdowns after addNewItem